trhacknon/EMAGNET/README.md

 Things will go back to normal on wednesday again, if you already have been used emagnet for a while you don't have to care, this is a notice for new users only.

+### Notice 2:

+If you run emagnet --bruteforce ssh and do not see how many ip addresses that was found it means there was no ipv4 addresses found, this is not a bug or miss from me.
+If there is any ipv4 addresses found then you will see how many ipv4 addresses you found, then you gonna portscan them and last you will see how many of all the ipv4 addresses found has port 22 open and then it will begin the bruteforce and using the credenticals from emgnet.conf, default is root:root.

 ## <p align="center">![Screenshot](https://i.ibb.co/3B5GS6X/68747470733a2f2f6e72312e6e752f656d61676e65742f70726576696577732f656d61676e65745f6f6c646d6f76692e676966.gif)

 | Current Version    | News                            | Tested On                          |